shohiebsense/shohiebsense.github.io/_pages/home.md

 Allows one mind to think other possibilities during a hands-on approach to a problem, and even other unrelated things if this skill is mismanaged.
 On top of that, it might bring impatience aura.

 #### Mind of Laziness: `D-Rank`
-Grants an orientation on one's mind that becomes 'constantly seeking of improvements on effectiveness and better efficiency' attitude on something.
+Grants an orientation on one's mind that becomes constantly seeking of improvements on effectiveness and better efficiency' attitude on something.
 However, it brings some side effect on productivity rate.